esteves67/whatsupgenius/README.md

 Go back to the [Twilio Whatsapp sandbox](https://www.twilio.com/console/sms/whatsapp/sandbox) and enter this URL to `WHEN A MESSAGE COMES IN`.
 Now, we'll allow our phone number to send messages to the Sandbox.
 Follow this link: [Twilio Whatsapp Learn](https://www.twilio.com/console/sms/whatsapp/learn).
 Create a contact on your phone with the number given on the page and send to it the code (*something like `join xxx-list`*).

+### Don't forget to restart your server to take into account the changes within application.yml

 ### That's all, let's go!